The greenhouse project is finally in the works. Excavation done for two side-by-side greenhouses, and a retention pond to capture water from them.

 Most year-round commercial greenhouses use tremendous amounts of fossil energy.
 Our greenhouse will be different, using two tried and true systems, that have not yet hit the mainstream.

-The first is the passive solar model, where only the south side of the green house is glazed.
+The second (which will be built later, after our house) is the passive solar model, where only the south side of the green house is glazed.
 The energy of the sun during the day is captured by a large thermal mass wall in the north, which will then release that heat during the night.

 This will extend the active growing season in both the early and late months, which will be a bonanza for fig and other Mediterranean plants.
 During the winter, temperatures will stay above freezing so that we can grow cold-weather vegetables year round.
 Cross ventilation options in the summer will keep it from burning up without using large volume exhaust fans.